Skip to main content

 Joints

 A <joint> connects two links — a parent and a child — and defines how they move relative to each other.
+The full kinematic chain of the robot is built by chaining joints from the base link to the end-effector.

 SubtagDescription